Analysis | John Kelly defended Trump’s military comments before. Why not now?

 It has been noted that this stands in stark contrast to the other general Trump put in a high-ranking position, former defense secretary Jim Mattis, who has strongly criticized Trump lately.

-But even setting that aside, Kelly’s decision is particularly perplexing, given his decision to weigh in on another matter in which Trump also allegedly treated a deceased soldier with disrespect — an episode which amounted to Kelly’s most controversial moment as Trump’s chief of staff.
+But even setting that aside, Kelly’s decision is particularly perplexing, given his decision to weigh in on another matter in which Trump also allegedly treated a deceased soldier with disrespect — an episode that amounted to Kelly’s most controversial moment as Trump’s chief of staff.

 Back then, Trump had been accused by Rep. Frederica S. Wilson (D-Fla.) of being insensitive while talking to the widow of Army Sgt.
 La David T. Johnson, who was killed while on duty in Niger.
 The congresswoman said Trump had told the widow that Johnson “must have known what he signed up for.”
 The story was backed up by the widow’s mother, who was on the call, too.